Aeroluna/LunaCoopMod/README.md

 ## Artanis

-- Changed Phoenix weapon damage from 7 (+5 vs Light) to 10 (+2 vs Light).
+- Reworked Phoenix weapon damage from 7 (+5 vs Light) to 10 (+2 vs Light).
-- Changed Phoenix price from 150/100 to 150/50.
+- Reduced Phoenix price from 150/100 to 150/50.

 Phoenixs were extremely dependent on enemy composition.
 Moving some damage from the bonus should help.
-Also decreased the vespene price to make them easier to mass when going skytoss
+Also decreased the vespene price to make them easier to mass when going skytoss.

 - Added the Mothership.
   - Available from the Nexus for 1000/1000 after building a Fleet Beacon.